davstudr/NPIWebGISAssignment/README.md

 Is used when the goal is to display static or dynamically generated maps as rasters.
 It simplifies the map rendering and the visualization and therefore reduces the amount of data that must be loaded because it is able to send pre-rendered images.

 WFS (Web Feature Servie):
 Is used when the goal is to display vector data where the individual geospatial feature must be selected, edited or queried.
+This is can be a heavy data loading task and reduce the performance of your application.

 Combining WMS and WFS:
 A WMS Service can for example be used to display a basemap while the WFS Service offers access to additional data that can be queried and edited.